pdrhlik/sweary/README.md

 ## How to use it

-The project is in the phase of creating raw swear word lists right now.
-There will be convenient functions to extract only the words that are of your interest.
+The package contains a data frame called `swear_words`.
+You can filter or modify it as you wish now.
+There will be convenient functions to extract only the languages that are of your interest.

 ## Contributions